laurilarjo/expense-tracking-gsheet-importer/README.md

 1. Go here and click "Enable Google Sheet API" to download the file: [https://developers.google.com/sheets/api/quickstart/nodejs](https://developers.google.com/sheets/api/quickstart/nodejs).
 Put that `credentials.json` to project root.

+1. Setup the .env for your users and sheets.

+2. OPTIONAL.
+If you need exchange rates, create a free account to [https://exchangeratesapi.io/](https://exchangeratesapi.io/) and add access-key to .env.

-1. Possible commands to run:
+3. Possible commands to run:
 * Only read the file, don't interact with GSheets: `npm run read-file -- --file=./sample-files/Tapahtumat_nordea_sample.txt`
 * Read GSheets data `npm run read-sheets`.
 * Read the file and import to GSheets: `npm run import -- --file=./sample-files/Tapahtumat_nordea_sample.txt`